 Environmental Science is an interdisciplinary approach to the study of the environment, incorporating its structure and functioning, and human interactions with the environment.

-Environmental Science is an integrative subject that builds on a strong disciplinary base in a major subject such as:
+Environmental Science is an integrative subject that builds on a strong disciplinary base in a major undergraduate subject such as:

 With additional relevant study in areas including: